 Likewise during the winter, you are well insulated from the cold as the warm air from your body heat is trapped in the air around the fibers, keeping you comfortable all night long.

 - Health Benefits of 100% American Merino Wool

 - American wool is far superior to foreign imports because of its springiness.

-- You'll find this benefit makes these toppers really cozy and it adds to the life of your topper.
+- You'll find this benefit makes these toppers really cozy and it adds to the life of your mattress.

 - This product is incredibly durable and resilient, and it will last and last for years to come.